 20. Cape Agulhas

-Located 170 kms south east of Cape Town and in the Western Cape province Cape Agulhas can be found along some of the most spectacular coastline in the world.
+Located 170 kms southeast of Cape Town and in the Western Cape province, Cape Agulhas can be found along some of the most spectacular coastlines in the world.

 Take a walk along the seafront and visit the Lighthouse which will give you a fabulous view of the area.
 There is also a monument to the point where the Atlantic and Indian Oceans meet.

 The waters around Agulhas are acclaimed as offering the best fishing opportunities in South Africa.
 From May to July every year millions of sardines gather on the Agulhas Bank with the shoal reaching up to 20 km in length.
 The Sardine Run not only attracts human viewers but also sharks, marlin, sea birds and dolphins looking for a feast.